10 Tips to Become a Digital Nomad in 2024

 There are hundreds of destinations worldwide and you will need to choose where you want to live.
 Where you go might depend on the role, company, your budget or just your interests.

 To work remotely you will need a good computer.
 There are so many laptops, tablets and smart phones available and recommend splashing out to get some of the most modern available.
 This will really help you when working on the road and also increase your chances of getting paid work.
-View our guide to the essential travel equipment or our list of the best laptops to buy for travel.
+View our guide to the essential travel equipment for digital nomads to find what you might need.

 Digital nomads have little chance of face-to-face interaction, little or no need to attend formal job interviews, and the focus of employers is almost entirely on what you offer.
 What’s more, global governments – including the UK’s – are focusing more on work quality, according to The Guardian.
 For that reason, the quality of your work is absolutely king when looking for the next opportunity.